dpolivaev/video-chapters/DEVELOPMENT.md

 - `--signing-identity`: macOS code signing identity (can be partial name like "Your Name" or full identity)
 - `--notary-profile`: macOS notarization keychain profile
 - `--create-dmg`: Create DMG package (macOS)

-- `--cert-path`: Windows certificate file path
-- `--cert-password`: Windows certificate password
-- `--timestamp-url`: Timestamp server URL
+**Note**: Windows code signing configuration is done through the `codesign/codesign.bat` file.

 **Note:** By default, only the GUI application is built, as this is what end users typically need.
-The CLI application is primarily for developers who can run Python directly.
+Developers can run the CLI application directly with Python: `python video_chapters.py`

 #### Example Production Builds